-The new Kreetsand floodplain is a first building block towards a more sustainable development of the Tidal Elbe: In this way, the river will be given back space that has been lost in recent decades due to embankments, barriers, construction measures and siltation.
-In the new shallow water area, there is also space for flora and fauna typical of tidal areas.
-Around two million cubic meters of soil have been excavated to make the best possible use of the effect on tidal attenuation and to ensure that there is still enough water for fish and other creatures even at extremely low tides - more than six times the volume of Hamburg's Inner Alster.
-In future, the tidal riparian forest will be able to spread here and the hemlock water fennel, which only grows in the tidal Elbe, will be able to establish itself.
+The new Kreetsand flood storage area is a first building block towards a more sustainable development of the Tidal Elbe: In this way, the river is given back space that has been lost in recent decades due to dykes, barriers, construction work and siltation.
+The new shallow water area will also provide space for flora and fauna typical of tidal areas.
+Around two million cubic metres of soil have been excavated in order to make the best possible use of the effect on tidal attenuation and to ensure that there is still enough water for fish and other creatures even at extremely low tides - more than six times the volume of Hamburg's Inner Alster.
+In future, the riparian forest will be able to spread here and the Elbe water dropwort, which only grows in the tidal Elbe, will be able to establish itself.

 In this project, nature conservation and business go hand in hand: on the one hand, we are securing access to the Port of Hamburg in the long term through projects such as Kreetsand, and on the other, we are creating new tidal habitat for nature.

-<p>By the way: we will have completed the Kreetsand shallow water area by the end of 2022.
+By the way: we have completed the Kreetsand shallow water area by the end of 2022.
 Click here for the article.